DanielCardonaRojas/verify/README.md

 }
 ```

-Create some validations on its fields
+Additional checks can be performed on the object and its fields using `check` and `checkField`

 ```dart
 final userValidator = Verify.empty<User>()